8lack8erry/Libraries-to-simplify-ROOT/README.md

 ```
 Here `{"Option1", "Option2"}` are the graphical options for the graphs, for exaple `APL`.
 #### Log Scales
-You need to choose which axes should use a logarithmic scale.
-The available options are:
+Specify which axes should use a logarithmic scale:
  - `x` for the x-axis;
  - `y` for the y-axis;
  - `xy` for both axes;